cajohnson93/leaflet-challenge/README.md

 ## Part 2: Gather and Plot More Data (Optional with no extra points earning)

 Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in this dataset and visualize it alongside your original data.
-Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates Links to an external site..
+Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates
 This part is completely optional; you can complete this part as a way to challenge yourself and boost your new skills.
 The following image is an example screenshot of what you should produce: